Khazii/Khazii/README.md

   - Custom Themes

 ## Extra Skills
-- Vercel deployment framework
+- Experience using Vercel & Netlify deployment frameworks
-- Supabase as a Firebase alternative
+- Experience using Supabase as a Firebase alternative
 - Other DBs such as: Firebase, SQL, MySQL & PostgreSQL
 - TypeScript enthusiast
 - **Other languages**: Godot Engine, Lua, C#, C++